zeroc-ice/ice-builder-msbuild/README.md

 sub-directories (and sub-sub directories, recursively) to your project by setting both `EnableDefaultItems` and `EnableDefaultSliceCompileItems` to true.
-The default value for `EnableDefaultSliceCompileItems` is true while the default value for `EnableDefaultItems` depends on the projects' type.
+The default value for `EnableDefaultSliceCompileItems` is true while the default value for `EnableDefaultItems` depends on the project's type.
 The default value of `EnabledDefaultItems` is true for .NET Core projects, and it's unset (or false) for C++ and .NET Framework projects.

 As an alternative, you can add Slice files explicitly to your project using the `SliceCompile`